talon-one/TalonOne.cs/docs/ManagementApi.md

 [[Back to README]](../README.md)

-## GetCustomerActivityReports
+## GetCustomerActivityReportsWithoutTotalCount

-> InlineResponse20014 GetCustomerActivityReports (DateTime rangeStart, DateTime rangeEnd, int applicationId, int? pageSize = null, int? skip = null, string sort = null, string name = null, string integrationId = null, string campaignName = null, string advocateName = null)
+> InlineResponse20014 GetCustomerActivityReportsWithoutTotalCount (DateTime rangeStart, DateTime rangeEnd, int applicationId, int? pageSize = null, int? skip = null, string sort = null, string name = null, string integrationId = null, string campaignName = null, string advocateName = null)

-Get Activity Reports for Application Customers (with total count)
+Get Activity Reports for Application Customers

-Fetch summary reports for all application customers based on a time range
+Fetch summary reports for all application customers based on a time range.
+Instead of having the total number of results in the response, this endpoint only if there are more results.

 ### Example